wikidattica/reversoanki/README.md

 initial Release

 **rel 1.1.0 2020-06-24***
 Changed authentication after change in Reverso login page.
+By mistake this version is a copy of 1.0.0.
+Install next

+**rel 1.1.1 2020-06-24 - later...***
+Packaging fix

 **rel 1.2 2020-06-30***
 Added menu entry to add reverse card for Reverso, Fleex and Basic with reverse